Availability of Water on Earth:

 Answer: About 1%

-Depletion of water table: Due to growing human population, there is an increased demand for potable water.
-There is more need for drinking water and also for water for other purposes; like irrigation, economic activities and recreation.
+Due to growing human population, there is an increased demand for potable water.
+There is more need for drinking water and also for water for other purposes, like irrigation, economic activities and recreation.
 The supply of water either remains the same or has decreased, but demand has been continuously increasing.
 The mismatch in supply and demand is resulting in depletion of water table and most of the places are facing acute shortage of water.

 Growing population means, there is more demand for foodgrains and hence farming is being done on a larger scale.
 More farming means more consumption of water for irrigation.